How to Pay for College for Better Stability

 The University of Maine System offers many scholarships, waivers and other financial aid.

 The full cost of college and the financial aid process can be difficult to understand.
+Financial stability is a common worry for adult students thinking about going back to college.
 Your college costs will depend on what University of Maine System university you select, how many classes you want to take and for how much aid you qualify.
 Loans, waivers, grants and scholarships can come from federal sources, the state of Maine, private lenders and from each individual school.
-It can be overwhelming to put all of the pieces together, especially as an adult student.

 There are many financial aid options available for adults who want to come back to school to start or finish a degree.
 The University of Maine System offers many resources to help you create a plan to pay for school, including many waivers and scholarships and a financial aid frequently asked questions list.
 You can also reach out to a student success coach to have someone walk you through the process.